sgorgun/matrix-linear-combination-task-python/README.md

 # Matrices.
 Computing the linear combination task

-A set of programming assignments that checks your abilities to compute linear combination of vectors.
+Programming assignment that checks your abilities to compute linear combination of vectors.

-The source vectors are passed by the columns of the initial matrix.
-The weights that are used for computing the linear combination are passed by the array `weights`.
-The initial `matrix` of numbers has dimensions $`m\times n`$ and has to be passed as a list of lists of numbers.
-The target function has signature `linear_combination(matrix: List[List[float]], weights: List[float]) -> List[float]` and produces a list of numbers.
+You task is to implement a function with the following signature:

+`linear_combination(matrix: List[List[float]], weights: List[float]) -> List[float]`

+that returns a linear combination of columns of a given `matrix` using a given list of `weights` that correspond to the columns.

 For example, if the given vectors are presented by the columns of the `matrix`